josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🌐_academic_partnership_architecture.md

 ## 🏮 Footer

-*Academic Partnership Architecture* maps the institutional mechanics that connect foreign governments and UK universities.
+*🌐 Academic Partnership Architecture* maps the institutional mechanics that connect foreign governments and UK universities.
 It provides a structural lens for analysing where diplomacy ends and operational accountability begins.

 *Survivor authorship is sovereign.
 Containment is never neutral.*